eupnea-project/eupnea-project.github.io/setup-pages/optional.md

 ## Installing to internal storage

-This will wipe ChromeOS(or any other currently installed OS on the internal drive).
+This will wipe ChromeOS(or any other installed OS) from the internal drive.
 It will always be possible to [restore ChromeOS using a recovery USB](https://support.google.com/chromebook/answer/1080595?hl=en) afterwards.

 It's recommended to [set up audio](/setup-pages/audio.md) and confirm all hardware is working correctly(touchpad,